Guru-RF/SVXSpot/README.md

 ```
 provided by the Pi OS.

 Do not remove AccessPopup !!
+It takes about 2 minutes to switch from WiFi network ... so please be patient !

 <img width="782" alt="nmtui" src="https://github.com/user-attachments/assets/32490ef3-aaf6-4c4b-8b21-600d9671a287">